-We, the Central Coast Climate Collaborative, acknowledge that our work is located on the stolen, unceded ancestral homelands of the Indigenous peoples who care for and have inhabited these lands for thousands of years.
+We, the Central Coast Climate Collaborative, acknowledge that our work is located on the stolen, unceded ancestral homelands of the Indigenous peoples who have inhabited, cared, and still care for these lands for thousands of years.

-We gratefully acknowledge, respect, and thank native nations along the Central Coast: Association of Ramaytush Ohlone, Amah Mutsun Tribal Band, Costanoan Rumsen Carmel Tribe, Santa Ynez Band of Chumash Indians, Esselen Tribe of Monterey County, Ohlone/Costanoan-Esselen Nation, Salinan Tribe of Monterey, San Benito, and San Luis Obispo Counties, Xolon-Salinan Tribe, Eshom Valley Band of Michahai and Wuksachi, Costanoan Ohlone Indian Council, Wuksachi Tribe, Owl Clan, Salinan-Chumash Nation, Indian Canyon Band of Costanoan/Mutsun Indians, Costanoan Tribe of Santa Cruz and San Juan Bautista Missions, Honey Lake Maidu, North Fork Rancheria of Mono Indians of California, yak titvu titvu yak tihini - Northern Chumash Tribe, San Fernando Band of Mission Indians, San Luis Obispo County Chumash Council, Barbareno/Ventureno Band of Mission Indians, Coastal Band of the Chumash Nation, and Fernandeño Tataviam Band of Mission Indians, and all others whose names we may not know, in whose homelands we are guests.
-We pay respect to native elders past, present, and emerging as they have stewarded this land throughout generations and will continue to do so into the future.
+We gratefully acknowledge, respect, and thank Native Nations along the Central Coast: Association of Ramaytush Ohlone, Amah Mutsun Tribal Band, Costanoan Rumsen Carmel Tribe, Santa Ynez Band of Chumash Indians, Esselen Tribe of Monterey County, Ohlone/Costanoan-Esselen Nation, Salinan Tribe of Monterey, San Benito, and San Luis Obispo Counties, Xolon-Salinan Tribe, Eshom Valley Band of Michahai and Wuksachi, Costanoan Ohlone Indian Council, Wuksachi Tribe, Owl Clan, Salinan-Chumash Nation, Indian Canyon Band of Costanoan/Mutsun Indians, Costanoan Tribe of Santa Cruz and San Juan Bautista Missions, Honey Lake Maidu, North Fork Rancheria of Mono Indians of California, yak tityu tityu - Northern Chumash Tribe, San Fernando Band of Mission Indians, San Luis Obispo County Chumash Council, Barbareno/Ventureno Band of Mission Indians, Coastal Band of the Chumash Nation, and Fernandeño Tataviam Band of Mission Indians, and all others whose names we may not know, in whose homelands we are guests.
+We pay respect to Native Elders past, present, and emerging as they have stewarded this land throughout generations and will continue to do so into the future.

-We recognize the negative impacts of settler colonialism on the first native stewards of this land as major contributions to the climate crisis we are in now.
-We cannot undo the past or the trauma that has occurred, but we offer this acknowledgment as the beginning of an ongoing commitment to reflect on our own complicity and to dismantle the lasting legacies of settler colonialism, racism, and white supremacy.
+We recognize the negative impacts of settler colonialism on the first Native stewards of this land as major contributions to the climate crisis we are in now.
+We cannot undo the past or the trauma that has occurred, but we offer this acknowledgment as the beginning towards an ongoing commitment to reflect on our own complicity and to dismantle the lasting legacies of settler colonialism, racism, and white supremacy.